realm/realm-tools/README.md

 # realm-tools

-Various tools for testing Realm
+Various tools for testing Realm.

+To install dependencies and build all packages, run

+    npm install
+    npm run build

+See the individual package READMEs for instructions on running them.

 ## Packages